swaptacular/swpt-k8s-config/README.md

 ## Backup your PGP private key (optional)

-It is **highly recommended** that you create a backup copy of the PGP private key.
+It is **strongly recommended** that you create a backup copy of the PGP private key.
 Make sure you do not forget the passwords which you chose to protect the PGP private key:

 ``` console
 $ gpg --export-secret-key --armor "${KEY_FP}" > /mnt/backup/sops.private.asc